metrorailings/OwlBlog/content/posts/week-14-circa-picks.md

 For the Bills, Star Lotuleilei and Ed Oliver are both dealing with injuries.
 The former is almost sure to be out if he doesn't practice tomorrow.
 Losing out on Star would hurt the Bills given he's their big man up front.

 Jamel Dean's status is up in the air given his concussion, which would further strain a Tampa secondary ravaged by injuries.

 #### _History_

 Neither teams has faced one another in a good long while.
 One thing worth noting is that Buffalo has shown some susceptibility against teams that can run the ball proper.
 Tennessee, Indianapolis, and New England have all managed to run successfully against the Bills defense.
 Tampa Bay has demonstrated commitment to its ground game before, even when it wasn't quite panning out as expected.
+But it's not clear whether the Buccaneers are actually proficient in rushing the ball.
+Their numbers this season seem to point to a very average running game.

+#### _Weather_

+Very warm, but not overly hot

+***

+Buccaneers -3.5

+***

+**Tampa Bay covers if**
+they can run the ball with any sort of alacrity against Buffalo's undersized defensive front seven
+\- OR -
+their pass rushers can stifle the Bills offense by regularly harassing Josh Allen.

+**Buffalo covers if**
+the team plays past its potential in what is essentially a game they must win to keep their postseason dreams alive.
+Buffalo's coaches (especially Brian Daboll) need to incorporate new concepts and formations that haven't been seen on tape in order to catch the Buccaneers off-guard.